-Value Number Description K, Bulk Modulus 1101 maximization of bulk modulus G, Shear Modulus 1102 maximization of shear modulus E, Young's Modulus 1103 maximization of Young's modulus v, Poisson's ratio 1104 maximization of Poisson's ratio G/K, Pugh's modulus ratio 1105 maximization of Pugh's modulus ratio Hv, Vickers hardness 1106 maximization of Vickers hardness Kg, Fracture toughness 1107 maximization of fracture toughness D, Debye temperature 1108 maximization of Debye temperature Vm, sound velocity 1109 maximization of sound velocity S-wave velocity 1110 maximization of S-wave velocity P-wave velocity 1111 maximization of P-wave velocity and Young's moduli are the Voigh-Reuss-Hill (VRH) averages.
-The Vickers hardness and fracture toughness are calculated with the Mazhnik-Oganov model 19.
-NOTE: the implemented formula for fracture toughness works only for insulating materials (and carbides, borides, hydrides)
+Value Number Description K, Bulk Modulus 1101 maximization of bulk modulus G, Shear Modulus 1102 maximization of shear modulus E, Young's Modulus 1103 maximization of Young's modulus v, Poisson's ratio 1104 maximization of Poisson's ratio G/K, Pugh's modulus ratio 1105 maximization of Pugh's modulus ratio Hv, Vickers hardness 1106 maximization of Vickers hardness Kg, Fracture toughness 1107 maximization of fracture toughness D, Debye temperature 1108 maximization of Debye temperature Vm, sound velocity 1109 maximization of sound velocity S-wave velocity 1110 maximization of S-wave velocity P-wave velocity 1111 maximization of P-wave velocity estimates of bulk, shear and Young's moduli are the Voigh-Reuss-Hill (VRH) averages.
+Note that such calculations of the elastic properties may be numerically unstable and you will need to check the results carefully.
+Or use another, numerically very robust, way for calculating elastic moduli - using machine learning, see below.

-NOTE: Elasticity-related properties are supported only for VASP (starting from VASP 5.1) and GULP.
-For VASP users, you need to add one more INCAR file to the Specific/folder with the parameters IBRION=6, ISIF≥3 and NFREE=4.
-The estimates of bulk, shear
+NOTE: Calculation of these elasticity-related properties are supported only for VASP (starting from VASP 5.1) and GULP.
+For VASP users, you need to add one more INCAR file to the Specific/ folder with the parameters IBRION=6, ISIF≥3 and NFREE=4.
+The